Ember is different. Smoke less. At your own pace.

 Questions

-Will this actually help me quit?
+Will this actually help me quit / reduce?

 How is this different from just smoking less on my own?